Beginner Drawing Exercises: 10 Simple Drills That Work

 Practice straight and curved lines

-• Reinforces control over line weight
+• Reinforces line weight and direction

 Diagram of “C” and “S” curves showing slight to sharp variations for artistic line drawing techniques.